Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Falcons stats and trends

-- In Atlanta's 15 games this season, it has five wins against the spread.
+- Atlanta has played 15 games, with five wins against the spread.

-- Atlanta's games this season have eclipsed the over/under in 40% of its opportunities (six times in 15 games with a set point total).
+- Atlanta's games this year have gone over the point total in 40% of its opportunities (six times in 15 games with a set point total).

-- The Falcons have turned the ball over 22 times, seven fewer times than the Bills have forced turnovers (29).
+- The Falcons have 22 giveaways this season, while the Bills have 29 takeaways.

 Home and road insights

-- This season on the road, Atlanta is 4-4 against the spread and 5-3 overall.
+- Atlanta is 5-3 overall, and 4-4 against the spread, in away games.

-- Atlanta has hit the over in four of eight away games this year.
+- In eight away games this year, Atlanta has gone over the total four times.

 Powered by Data Skrive.